AmberRoseA/Skulls-Crossbones/README.md

 * Traditional Naughts and Crosses procedures, such as lines going through the winner.
 * A visually engaging pop-up display at the center of the screen with graphic elements.
 This enhancement is designed to elevate the user experience, making the act of winning more memorable and enjoyable.

+### User Stories
+#### As a Game Player
+* As a player of the game, I desire a visually intuitive interface that clearly indicates where I can make my moves.
+* As a player of the game, I want the ability to reset the game.
+* As a player of the game, I desire the ability to view and track the score.
+* As a player of the game, I want to be presented with information on the winner of each round.

 ### Wireframes
 Presented below are the initial design concepts for the game, tailored for both desktop and mobile devices.